OhRai/onboarding-uwasic/docs/info.md

 ## How it works

-This is going to be my UW ASIC onboarding project, making and using the SPI protocol. a
+This is going to be my UW ASIC onboarding project, making and using the SPI protocol.
+It reads the COPI data 1 bit at a time, then parse the 16 bits of COPI data and split it into a READ/WRITE signal, ADDRESS bits, and the DATA bits.

 ## How to test

-Explain how to use your project a
+Explain how to use your project aaaa adsfafsasf adsfasfdas

 ## External hardware